Skip to Content

 If you want to explore more of Nova Scotia, check out about 30+ things to do in Nova Scotia over at 2TravelDads.

 There is so much to do and see in Cape Breton Highlands National Park.
-It’s is a fabulous destination for families who love the outdoors, and the best way to explore the park is by setting up camp at one of six unique campgrounds.
+It’s a fabulous destination for families who love the outdoors, and the best way to explore the park is by setting up camp at one of six unique campgrounds.

 Sites at three of the campgrounds are reservable, and three smaller campgrounds are first-come, first-served.